dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Relational**: If the operator is a comparison (`<`, `<=`, `>`, or `>=`),
-    then it is a compile-time error if `M` does not define that operator, if the type of the constant in the relational pattern is not a subtype of the operator's parameter type, or if the operator's return type is not `bool`.
-    *The `==` and `!=` operators are valid for all pairs of types.*
+    then it is a compile-time error if `M` does not define that operator, if the type of the constant in the relational pattern is not assignable to the operator's parameter type, or if the operator's return type is not `bool` or `dynamic`. *The `==` and `!=` operators are valid for all pairs of types.*

 *   **Null-check** or **null-assert**: